cyberjunky/python-fireservicerota/README.md

 ## About

-This package allows you to get notified about emergency incidents from FireServiceRota.co.uk and BrandweerRooster.nl.
+This package allows you to get notified about emergency incidents from https://www.FireServiceRota.co.uk and https://www.BrandweerRooster.nl.
 Those are services used by firefighters.

 It currently provides the following limited functionality: